OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ```

-You can use any Web server technology to host your Word add-in, such as ASP.NET, NodeJS, or Python.
+You can use any web server technology to host your Word add-in, such as ASP.NET, NodeJS, or Python.
 Use your favorite client-side framework -- Ember, Backbone, Angular, React -- or stick with VanillaJS to develop your solution and you can use services like Azure to [authenticate](../develop/use-the-oauth-authorization-framework-in-an-office-add-in.md) and host your application.

 The Word JavaScript APIs give your application access to the objects and metadata found in a Word document.
 You can use these APIs to create add-ins that target: